burninc0de/socialsox/README.md

 A simple, open source cross-platform desktop app for posting short messages to Mastodon, X (aka Twitter), and Bluesky separately or simultaneously.

-## Who is this for?

-Tired of copy-pasting the same post across three browser tabs?
-Done paying for bloated social media management tools when you just want to share a quick thought?
-SocialSox is a free, local-first desktop app that posts to Mastodon, X, and Bluesky—no subscriptions, no servers, no drama.

 ## Why SocialSox?

 Today's social media landscape is fragmented.
 Your audience is scattered across Mastodon, Bluesky, and X, but existing tools are either browser-based tab juggling, overpriced SaaS, or complex self-hosted setups.
 SocialSox gives you a simple, free desktop app that does one thing well: post your message everywhere at once.
-[Read the full story](https://andreklein.net/i-built-my-own-damn-crossposter-because-2025-social-media-is-a-fragmented-hellscape/).

 ## Features